 Sponsored by Joyce Osborn

 Originally from McLean, Virginia, Xander Abbe has been a violinist since the age of five, and graduated with a B.A. in music from Swarthmore College in Pennsylvania.
-His principal teachers include Sally Thomas, Jody Gatwood, and Neva Greenwood.
-He regularly performs with the California Pops Orchestra, and he is the principal second violin of the Golden State Pops Orchestra in Los Angeles.
-Previously, he served as concertmaster of the Bay Area Rainbow Symphony, with which he performed the violin solo in Rimsky-Korsakov's "Scheherazade" in 2010, and he toured China with New York's Park Avenue Chamber Symphony in 2011.
-He is an avid player of string quartets, having participated in chamber music festivals in Budapest, Salzburg, Paris, and Bennington, Vermont.
+His principal teachers included Sally Thomas, Jody Gatwood, and Gerald Fischbach.
+He joined the Santa Cruz Symphony in 2016.
+He is also a member of the first violin section in the Monterey Symphony, and the second violin section in the California Symphony.
+Previously, he served as concertmaster of the Bay Area Rainbow Symphony, with which he performed the violin solo in Rimsky-Korsakov's "Scheherazade", and he toured nine cities in China with New York's Park Avenue Chamber Symphony.
+He is an avid player of string quartets, having participated in chamber music workshops in Budapest, Salzburg, Paris, and Bennington, Vermont.
 He lives in San Jose with his husband Murray and their four cats.

 Astrid has been a member of the Santa Cruz Symphony since 1985.
 Since that time she co-founded the Rose Quartet, taught Pacific Elementary School and been a private violin teacher.